 More About Mary

 Who is Mary Kerr?
-She grew up in a family of quilters, and became a prolific author and co-author of at least nine quilt books, two of which will be available this fall:
+She grew up in a family of quilters, and became a prolific author of at least nine quilt books, two of which will be available this fall:

 An AQS certified appraiser, award-winning quilter and experienced teacher, Kerr also owns Pieced of Olde, a small business specializing in antique textile repair and restoration.
 On her property in the Shenandoah Valley in Virginia, she offers a quilt retreat.